postsharp/Metalama.Documentation/content/conceptual/architecture/usage.md

     | Attribute | Description |
     |-----------|-------------|
-    | <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.CanOnlyBeUsedFrom*> | Reports a warning when the target declaration is accessed from outside the given scope.
+    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.CanOnlyBeUsedFrom*> | Reports a warning when the target declaration is accessed from outside the given scope.
-    | <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.InternalsCanOnlyBeUsedFrom*> |  Reports a warning when any `internal` member of the type is accessed from outside of the given scope.
+    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.InternalsCanOnlyBeUsedFrom*> |  Reports a warning when any `internal` member of the type is accessed from outside of the given scope.
-    | <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.CannotBeUsedFrom*> | Reports a warning when the target declaration is accessed from the given scope.
+    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.CannotBeUsedFrom*> | Reports a warning when the target declaration is accessed from the given scope.
-    | <xref:Metalama.Extensions.Architecture.Fabrics.ArchitectureVerifierExtensions.InternalsCannotBeUsedFrom*> | Reports a warning when any `internal` member of the type is accessed from the given scope.
+    | <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.InternalsCannotBeUsedFrom*> | Reports a warning when any `internal` member of the type is accessed from the given scope.

 6. Pass a delegate like `r => r.ScopeMethod()` where `ScopeMethod` is one of the following methods: